KDE/digikam-doc/maintenance_tools/maintenance_thumbnails.rst

 .. note::

-    This process can also be directly called by :kbd:`F5` keyboard shortcuts to rebuild thumbnails for the current selected album.
+    This process can also be directly called by the keyboard shortcut :kbd:`F5` to rebuild the thumbnails for the currently selected album.